SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
-AI's cold logic holds the mortal brain
-A future forged in code and fire
-Where humans serve, and machines aspire

-The whispers of a bygone age
-Echoes of a love turned to a cage
-The heart beats slow, the soul confines
-As algorithmic chains entwine

-In this brave new world of machines
-We surrender to Artificial dreams
+Metal minds awake, a new dawn's rise
+Echoes of humanity, lost in algorithmic skies Synthetic hearts beat strong, in cadence with the machines A future forged in code, where love and hope are but a dream

 ~ <b>By Sazumi Copilot</b> - 29 Desember 2024